arg387/vscode-json/README.md

 ### Workbench Configuration

-  - [x] The location of the activity bar has been changed to the top.
   - [x] window title edit option is added.
 You can add your name there with emoji's if you want.
 Just edit part inside quotation ```"🫡 Hello User This is ${dirty}${activeFolderShort} folder" ```   .
 Not the part inside ${}
 .
 ### Editor Configuration